Angela0wu0/Microservices/README.md

 ### Programmatically RECEIVE ###
-It is important to understand in a server and client ZeroMQ socket pattern that the client side must wait and recieve a data back before a new request can be made.
+It is important to understand in a server and client ZeroMQ socket pattern that the client side must wait and recieve a data back before a new request can be made with await keyword.

+**Javascript example call to receive:**
 ```
      async function main() {
         //create socket and await connect to port...